25 Weird and Interesting Facts about Japan

 23. Maid café

-In Japan, there are maid cafes where the staff dress up in maid costumes and treat you as their master.
+There are maid cafés in Japan where the employees dress up in maid costumes and act as your servant.
 Now, you may be thinking that it sounds sexual, well it’s not meant to be that way at all.
 It’s just a café where the staff are dressed in cosplay.

 24. About 1500 earthquakes a year

 Tokyo lies on an active area where earthquakes are extremely common, and they have over 1500 of them a year.
-This may seem like a scary Japan fact, but really this is nothing for me because New Zealand has over 15,000 per year!
+This may seem like a scary Japan fact, but really this is nothing for me because New Zealand has over 15,000 per year – not to compare or anything.
+Personally, I find earthquakes and the natural environment one of the most interesting things about japan, and actually, any country that I visit around the world.

 25. They take cleaning seriously